EHRI/ehri-editions-theme/README.md

     npm install

-Then run:
+Then, to build a theme package, run:

-    ./node_modules/.bin/grunt build
+    npm run dist

-Or to regenerate CSS and JS via developing use the default grunt task:
+Or to regenerate CSS and JS via developing, use the `watch` task:

-    ./node_modules/.bin/grunt
+    npm run watch